What Is the Bitcoin Liquidation Heatmap and How Do You Use It?

 What Is the Bitcoin Liquidation Heatmap?

 The BTC liquidation heatmap is a visual tool that maps out where clusters of leveraged positions are likely to be force-closed if the price moves into those areas.
-It pulls data from derivatives exchanges like Binance, Bybit, and OKX, aggregating open interest, leverage ratios, and position data to estimate where liquidations are concentrated across different price levels.
+It pulls data from major crypto derivatives exchanges like Binance and Bybit aggregating open interest, leverage ratios, and position data to estimate where liquidations are concentrated across different price levels.

 It is worth being clear about what this tool is and is not.
 The heatmap does not show confirmed liquidation orders sitting on an exchange.
 It shows estimated liquidation levels calculated from publicly available derivatives data.
 The estimates are reliable enough to be genuinely useful, but they are not a perfect map of every position in the market.

-On its own, a single liquidation is unremarkable.
+On its own, a single liquidation is nothing too impressive.
 The problem is that thousands of traders are often positioned at similar levels with similar leverage.
 When the price moves into a cluster of these positions, the wave of forced closures adds enough pressure to push the price further in the same direction, triggering even more liquidations in what is known as a liquidation cascade.

-On November 21, 2025, $1.91 billion in leveraged positions were liquidated within 24 hours across 391,000 traders, with long positions accounting for $1.78 billion of that total.
+Example: On November 21, 2025, $1.91 billion in leveraged positions were liquidated within 24 hours across 391,000 traders, with long positions accounting for $1.78 billion of that total.
 Bitcoin alone was responsible for around $960 million of those liquidations.
-That scale of event does not happen randomly.
-It happens because leverage was concentrated at levels the price eventually reached, and once the cascade started, the forced selling fed on itself.
+That event happened because leverage was concentrated at levels the price eventually reached, and once the cascade started, the forced selling fed on itself.
+If you were watching the heatmap that week, the cluster that eventually triggered the cascade had been visible for days.
+The information was there and smarter traders took advantage of it.

 One of the more counterintuitive things about the BTC liquidation heatmap is that the zones it highlights often attract the price rather than repel it.
-The reason is straightforward.
-Dense liquidation zones are also dense liquidity zones.
+That is because dense liquidation zones are also dense liquidity zones.

-Large institutional traders and algorithms need liquidity to execute significant orders without moving the market against themselves.
+Large institutional traders and market-making algorithms need liquidity to execute significant orders without moving the market against themselves.
 When a cluster of liquidations gets triggered, the flood of forced market orders provides exactly that, creating conditions for large players to fill positions efficiently.
-This gives the market a structural incentive to move toward these zones rather than away from them.

 How to Read the BTC Liquidation Heatmap